“Too often we give children answers to remember rather than problems to solve.” – Roger Lewin

 My goal here is not to go through the research and explain the advantages of small-sided games.
 We are going to look at the benefits of 3-on-3 basketball as a teaching tool by providing video examples.

-If you are interested in more information on the specific benefits and research behind small-sided games please check out the full section in our membership community:
+If you are interested in more information on the specific benefits and research behind small-sided games please check out more of our concepts here:

 Is there benefit to 3-on-0 drills?